 They say a picture is worth a thousand words.
 A story can hold so much more than dry propositions or facts and one of the reasons Jesus was such an effective communicator was because He employed stories.
-In these stories Jesus could communicate big ideas in a way that they could be more accessible.
+In these stories, Jesus could communicate big ideas in a way that they could be more accessible.
 These stories have come to be called parables.
-Parables are different than fables because they tend to to use human beings as characters where fables often use animals, plant, trees or other non-human things as characters.
-Another interesting aspects of parables is they by nature, tend to be about one central, specific idea.
-While other forms of story leaves the reader to draw their own conclusion, and may contain many messages, parables by nature are single-minded.
+Parables are different than fables because they tend to use human beings as characters where fables often use animals, plants, trees, or other non-human things as characters.
+Another interesting aspect of parables is they by nature, tend to be about one central, specific idea.
+While other forms of the story leave the reader to draw their own conclusion and may contain many messages, parables by nature are single-minded.
 This is often a good thing to keep in mind when we read Jesus' parable.
 The danger is to read too much into the details and miss the point, and often, one runs the risk of inferring qualities and character of God which were not intended.

-Jesus was ask by Philip in John 14 "Jesus, show us the Father!" and Jesus replied:
+Jesus was asked by Philip in John 14 "Jesus, show us the Father!" and Jesus replied:

 “You’ve been with me all this time, Philip, and you still don’t understand?
 To see me is to see the Father.
 So how can you ask, ‘Where is the Father?’
 Don’t you believe that I am in the Father and the Father is in me?
 The words that I speak to you aren’t mere words.
 I don’t just make them up on my own.
 The Father who resides in me crafts each word into a divine act.
 (Message)

 To see Jesus is to see the Father!
 The BEST picture in all of scripture of what God is like; His heart, His character, His desire, His passion, His mercy, His kindness, His justice is in Jesus.
 Jesus is a perfect parable of God with the one clear message "God is Love" (1 John 4:8)